 A troubled man was talking to the dead.
-He spoke to phantasms that existed only in his deluded mind.
+He spoke aloud to phantasms that existed only in his deluded mind.

 [(*) Editor’s note: See John Constantine, Hellblazer: The War of Darkness and Light.]

-“He’s getting worse,” said a uniformed guard.
+“He’s getting worse,” whispered a uniformed guard.

 “No matter,” replied a woman in a lab coat.
 “His genius still served us well by bringing us the promethium.
 Ironic name, considering our plans for it.”
 She laughed.

 Elsewhere, a young man was worried about Mento.
 His name was Gar Logan, and while he lived in opulent splendor at the estate of his stepfather Steve Dayton, he wasn’t enjoying the good life.
 The green-hued youth had failed to calm and secure his maddened stepfather, and his efforts to do so had left his best friend Vic Stone injured.

 Although he knew his pal would recover, he still felt guilty about how it had come to pass that the strong, smart, and tough Cyborg had been injured.
 It was all due to his own failure to appease Dayton’s twisted mind.

 Vernon Questor, Steve Dayton’s business manager, appeared with his usual quiet demeanor and coughed gently to get his attention.